Mendukusaiiiii/Mendukusaiiiii/README.md

 #  Halo!!!
-I'm Code 069, also known as Mendukusai
+I'm Code 069, also known as Mendu

 ## Connections